 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

 Granada in Nicaragua is located on Lake Nicaragua.
 Lake Nicaragua is #20 in the world for its size.
 One of the prettiest islands – Ometepe Island is located in the middle of the Lake.
-If you are into hiking and trekking a volcano or two you should catch the ferry to Ometepe Island for USD2 or you can take a organised tour, click here for details.
+One of the top things to do in Granada Nicaragua if you are into hiking and trekking a volcano or two you should catch the ferry to Ometepe Island for USD2 or you can take an organised tour, click here for details.

 Granada is Nicaragua’s most beautiful city with its parks, churches, lakeside location and its food street – Calle La Calzada

 A typical Spanish colonial designed central park that is the hub of Granada.
 Here you will find local food stalls selling Granada’s famous dish Vigoron – fried pork skins with cabbage salad and Yukka wrapped in a banana leaf.

 Horse-drawn carriages can be hired for a tour around the city sights from here.
 There are approximately 30 twin horse carriages to choose from, seating up to 4 passengers for a 30 or 60-minute journey.
 For more information on a longer tour of the City that includes the horse-drawn carriage ride and walking tour click here.

 Granada is not short of spectacular churches.
 La Iglesia de la Merced the oldest religious church in Central America is located on Calle Real Xalteva.
 Destroyed in 1655, 1781 and 1854 and rebuilt and completed in 1863 is said to be Granada’s most beautiful church.
 Spend USD1.00 and climb to the top of the Bell Tower for 360-degree views over the countryside and on a clear day you can see the Mombacho Volcano.